AYER — Citing a lack of response from the Board of Selectmen and a complete lack of budget, Ayer Planning Board Chairman Morris Babcock has resigned.

 Because Sullivan’s position is in a union, Babcock said the board can also not do any of the administrator’s tasks without violating fair labor practice laws.

 “I refuse to be put in the position where I have absolutely zero chance of success,” he said.

-Babcock's departure is the latest problem the board has faced since May, when former selectman Carolyn McCreary suggested to cut its budget at Town Meeting.
-McCreary had argued that the boards were not running efficiently.
+Babcock’s departure is the latest problem the board has faced since May, when former selectman Carolyn McCreary urged voters to eliminate its budget at Town Meeting because the boards were not running efficiently.

 She began to talk about the boards’ administration but was interrupted and warned not to talk about individuals.

 Also in May, former board member Jeremy Callahan won an empty spot on the board with write-in votes.
 But Callahan cannot attend meetings in Town Hall because of a harassment prevention order Sullivan has against him, filed before her job was defunded.
 The order forbids him from being inside Town Hall in the evenings, when most municipal meetings are held, and restricts him from being within a certain distance of Sullivan.

 Babcock has consistently argued that the board needs a budget and an office manager, and said he has letters from local contractors, builders and others who have said Sullivan has done a good job.

 “Instead of following proper channels for disciplinary action of a town employee, they chose to take this absurd route of zeroing the budget to get rid of her,” he said.

 Babcock also claims he was harassed by Callahan through emails.
 The emails, Babcock said, read that Babcock should get his own personal lawyer.

 He said he asked for a review of the emails from Town Administrator Robert Pontbriand and Selectman Chris Hillman for violations of the town email policy.